Medigap Guaranteed Issue

-If you enrolled in Original Medicare (Part A and Part B) and you are interested in supplementing your coverage with a Medicare Supplement (Medigap) plan, it is important to apply during Medigap Open Enrollment (within 6 months from the time you activate your Part B with Medicare) or when you have Medicare Supplement Guaranteed Issue Rights.
-These rights give you the best opportunity to buy the plan you want at the most affordable price.
+If you enrolled in Original Medicare (Part A and Part B) and you are interested in supplementing your coverage with a Medicare Supplement (Medigap) plan, it is important to apply during Medigap Open Enrollment (within 6 months from the time you activate your Part B with Medicare).

 What are Medicare Supplement Guaranteed Issue Rights?